Must-Know Facts About Kitec Plumbing: Recall, Lawsuit & Repair Costs

 Next, you’ll want to have the plumbing assessed for any immediate risks.
 This will help you figure out the timeline for replacement and whether it is worth making interim repairs.

 You don’t have to deal with this alone.
-If you have any questions about Kitec piping and how it affects you, call us at (905) 829-1296 or reach out to us online.
+If you have any questions about Kitec piping and how it affects you, call us at (905) 829-1296 or reach out to us online by filling out the form below.